 Although ear tube surgery is a relatively common procedure, surgery is not the first choice of treatment for middle ear infections.
 Antibiotics are usually the first course of treatment for bacterial ear infections; in many cases, acute ear infections may resolve without treatment of any kind.
 Many ear infections are viral and antibiotics do not help.
 These infections need to improve on their own, and only time can help them heal.
 But if your child’s ear infections recur frequently, or if your child has a hearing loss or speech delay, Drs.
-Chapman, Anderson or Ballinger may suggest surgery to drain fluid from the middle ear and insert a ventilation tube.
+Chapman or Anderson may suggest surgery to drain fluid from the middle ear and insert a ventilation tube.
 Because many children have had infections in both ears, surgery is typically performed in both ears.

 A tiny tube, also called pressure equalization (PE) or tympanostomy tube, is inserted into the eardrum.
 It is designed to ventilate as well as equalize pressure in the middle ear.
 This will help prevent infection and the accumulation of fluid.
 Hearing can then be normalized.
 The tube does not impair hearing.
 It remains in place for about 6 to 18 months or more.
 Tympanostomy tubes greatly reduce the occurrence of further ear infections.